 You also can study a topic of your choice on an individual basis with a faculty member through Physics 7193.
-The resources of the university and of the physics department are available to assist you with job placement after graduation.
-Recent graduates now have successful careers at colleges, universities, national research laboratories, and in industry.

 QUALIFYING AND BECOMING A PHD CANDIDATE

 The first step in becoming a PhD candidate is to qualify via the "core-course requirement."
 This is accomplished by taking the six semesters of core courses shown earlier in the course sequence box and achieving at least a B+ average in these courses.
 Students coming into our program with previous graduate-level course experience may petition to waive some or all of these courses.